Actualizado: 29 oct 2022

 ⭕ RR Donnelley, who was the largest printer in the world, decided in 2016 to make a spin-off from its traditional graphic arts businesses (Moore Business) and stationery items (Tops Products).

 However, in February 2020, the dramatic drop in the value of the shares of LSC Communications, owner of Tops Products, was announced and its sale process was halted.

-In the month of April and after the fall and recovery of its shares, LSC Communications, released the following (Bloomberg):
+In the month of April 2020 and after the fall and recovery of its shares, LSC Communications, released the following (Bloomberg):

 "LSC Communications, announced that along with most of its US print and office product affiliates, it voluntarily filed a business reorganization under the US Chapter 11 Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York"

 The Company's decision follows a thorough evaluation of opportunities to reduce its debt and better position LSC to compete and deliver exceptional products and services to its clients.

-LSC has sufficient liquidity to continue operating its business safely and efficiently and remains committed to serving its clients with the same high standards of Quality and reliability they expect.
+LSC accounted with sufficient liquidity to continue operating its business safely and efficiently and remains committed to serving its clients with the same high standards of Quality and reliability they expect.

-Finally, on September 15, LSC entered into a share and asset purchase agreement with a subsidiary of the private equity firm Atlas Holdings LLC, with the support of some of LSC's secured creditors (group of creditors).
+Finally, on September 15, 2020, LSC entered into a share and asset purchase agreement with a subsidiary of the private equity firm Atlas Holdings LLC, with the support of some of LSC's secured creditors (group of creditors).

 Atlas Holdings has other interests in the paper / packaging industry